tannazmo/Group-Project-10/README.md

 #### Description of the data exploration phase of the project

 While exploring the data, we realized that some of the fields have many missing values, such as patient's weight, some of the fields' categorical data have about 500 different unique values, and some are obviously have input mistakes.
 If we wanted to drop all the missing values blindly, we would have been left with a relatively small dataset to work with and not enough data to be able to train our machine learning models and hope to get a higher performance model able to make predictions with the desired level of accuracy.

 To fix the missing numerical values issue, we decided to use some of the existing methods to fill some of the missing values, in this case we used Iterative Imputing, that uses a function to predict the missing values based on the existing values and other features.

 The approach we took for the categorical data with numerous unique values, was to group them depending on their values. with this approach we were able to bring down the number of unique values to about 16 categories and then encode them into numerical features using (oneHotEncoder)

 The fields were data had obvious input mistake, we corrected the issue with pandas replace method.

-Taking advantage of these methods helped us save a healthy percentage of our original dataset, while giving us confidence that we stayed ***honest with the original dataset.
+Taking advantage of these methods helped us save a healthy percentage of our original dataset, while giving us confidence that we stayed true to the original dataset.

+(CODE SNIPPETTs)

 #### Description of the analysis phase of the project